vyanmadai7/Premium-Mango-Website/README.md

 # MANGO® — Premium Mango Website..

 A premium, Apple-style scroll-driven 3D product website for selling Carabao mangoes from Kanchanpur, Nepal.
-Built with pure HTML, CSS, and vanilla JavaScript, no frameworks, no dependencies....
+Built with pure HTML, CSS, and vanilla JavaScript, no frameworks, no dependencies......

 ## Project Structure